ibhavneshbaghel2213/ibhavneshbaghel2213/README.md

 # 💫 About Me:
-Enthusiastic Developer with two years' experience in Python, DevOps, Shell Scripting.
+Enthusiastic Devops Engineer with two years' experience in Python, Development, Shell Scripting.
 Skilled in fetching and cleaning data, building APIs, Automation,CI/CD , and web crawling.
 Seeking a challenging opportunity to utilize these skills and grow further in the field of Development..

 ## 🌐 Socials: